petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/user-data/connecting-to-ldap.md

    ![Fill in the user fields information.](./connecting-to-ldap/images/02.png)

+   Note, change the default value for the `UUID` field to be `uid`.
+This is necessary for the export step in the next article.

 1. Next, fill out the LDAP groups information.
 Click _Test LDAP Groups_ to verify that the `almightysyrup` user group is visible.

 1. Finally, fill out the LDAP export information.
 Click _Save_.